1972, a Vietnamese girl, Kim Phúc, burnt by napalm, flees naked and crying from her bombed village.

 1989, a solitary pro-democracy protester resolutely stands in front of a line of tanks in Tiannamen Square and blocks their path.

+Both were just ordinary people out of thousands caught up in the turmoil and crisis of war and political violence.
 But both were captured on camera and became two of the most famous images in modern times.

 And over the past week we have seen the incredible impact an image can have as the gut wrenching photos of Aylan Kurdi’s body washed ashore on a Turkish beach were published.